LlamaGR1/Meet-Your-Match-Casual-Menu/README.md

 <summary>Click to expand</summary>

 ### CASUAL
-- "Settings" button doesn't do anything
+- "Settings" button doesn't do anything (fixed in future update)

 ### GENERAL
 - Scrollable "MatchMakingPlaylist" with "Create Server" being the default look instead of a "+" button